LimeChain/forta-agent-scripts/idle-suite/perpetual-yield-tranches-virtual-price-decrease/README.md

 ## Alerts

 - IDLE-PERPETUAL-YIELD-TRANCHES-VIRTUAL-PRICE-DECREASE
-  - Fired when a the virtualPrice of any tranche has decreased
+  - Fired when the virtualPrice of any tranche has decreased
-  - Severity is always set to "medium"
+  - Severity is always set to "critical"
-  - Type is always set to "info"
+  - Type is always set to "suspicious"
   - Metadata:
     - "price" - the current price of the token
     - "oldPrice" - the old price of the token
     - "trancheType" - "AA" for senior tranches and "BB" for junior tranches
+    - "symbol" - the strategyTokens's symbol